Endogenous structural transformation in economic development: Introduction

-To bridge this gap, this paper starts with a summary of three attributes of economic structures and proceeds step by step to develop a theoretical framework that characterizes an economy's development and growth via {\it endogenous structural transformation} (EST) and effective resource allocation.
+Assuming the agents in catching-up economies can decide to choose production functions based on their backwardness advantage, Xing (2023abcd) developed optimal growth models for catching-up economies that involve diminishing- or constant-return-to-scale production functions and have or don't have government spending.
+These models explain the distinction of the competitive equilibria between frontier and catching-up economies and characterize different scenarios of optimal growth paths of catching-up economies.
+Therefore, this paper extends the optimal growth models of catching-up economies in Xing (2023abcd) that are based on switching of production functions to economies that involve switching of economic structures. we start with a summary of three attributes of economic structures and proceeds step by step to develop a theoretical framework that characterizes an economy's development and growth via {\it endogenous structural transformation} (EST) and effective resource allocation.
 Secton 2 argues that all structures possess three important attributes: structurality, durationality, and transformality.
 In addition to illustrating and discussing these three attributes, the section discusses the implications of the attributes on methods of modeling structural transformation.

-Section 3 presents a baseline EST model, by assuming that knowledge on the world's industrial structures can be freely obtained and a unique final good can be produced by different aggregate production functions.
-The economic structure of the economy is featured with a specific aggregate production function, and the social planner in the economy must optimally and dynamically choose an economic structure, resource allocation within the chosen structure, and a consumption level over time to maximize the representative household's total utility subject to the endowment constraint. \footnote{Note that the maximization probem here is distinct from the representative household's maximization problem in the neoclassical economic model, which only deals with resource allocation (or more specifically, optimal consumption) and can be solved mathematically by the theory of infinite-horizon optimal control.}
+Section 3 summarizes and extends the Ramsey type model in catching-up economies studied in Xing (2023a), which assumes that knowledge on the world's industrial structures can be freely obtained and a unique final good can be produced by different aggregate production functions.
+The economic structure of the economy is featured with a specific aggregate production function, and the social planner in the economy must optimally and dynamically choose an economic structure, resource allocation within the chosen structure, and a consumption level over time to maximize the representative household's total utility subject to the endowment constraint.